insooth/insooth.github.io/data-type-converters.md

 ```
 struct S { A a; B b; };

-s.a;  // requires information on both S and A types -- gives value of type A
+s.a;  // requires information on both S and A types -- gives a value of type A
       // in imaginary prefix notation: template<class A, class S> A .(const S&)

-B b;
+B bb;
 s.b;      // gives value of type B, information about both S and B types is required
 s.b = ... // ...but now left of "=" is of type B&
-s.b = b;  // type of this expression should be S back
+s.b = bb; // type of this expression should be S back
           //   NOTE: C++ yields here value of type B
-          //         effectively disabling further composition like: (s.b = b).a = aa
+          //         effectively disabling further composition like: (s.b = bb).a = aa
           // in imaginary prefix notation: template<class S, class B> S& =(S&, B)
 ```

 In analogous way, accessors to sum types (like `std::variant` or `std::optional`) can be derived.

-In the Optics world, a minimal "converter" with interface that exposes two actions, `S → A` &mdash; "from", "view", "match", "downcast", "get", "extract", etc.; and `B → T` &mdash; "to", "update", "build", "upcast", "set", etc.; where `A` and `B` are any types that may even include `S`; is called `Adapter` or `Iso`.
-Converters for sum types are called `Prism`s, while for C++ "regular" (_product_ like `std::pair` or `std::tuple`) are called `Lens`.
+In the Optics world, a minimal "converter" with interface that exposes two actions, `S → A` &mdash; "from", "view", "match", "downcast", "get", "extract", etc.; and `B → T` &mdash; "to", "update", "build", "upcast", "set", etc.; where `A` and `B` are any types that may even combine with `S`; is called `Adapter` or `Iso`.
+Converters for sum types are called `Prism`s, while for a C++ "regular" types (_product_ like `std::pair` or `std::tuple`) are called `Lens`.
 To convert types that can be iterated over (like `std::vector` or `std::map`), `Traversal`s are used.

 The Profunctor abstraction wraps given Optic (a "converter") into a composable abstraction.
-The wrapper adds layers of pre- and post-processing to the converter itself, and forces the user to provide the code that does the actual composition.
+The wrapper adds layers of pre- and post-processing to the converter itself, and forces the user to provide implementation that does the actual composition.

 That is, in the simplest case, having a pre-processing function `f` from `A'` to `A`, and a post-processing function `g` from `B` to `B'` we can compose given converter `h` from `A` to `B` by simply composing the actions &mdash; `g . h . f` (`g` after `h` after `f`).

-The required composition is done by the Profunctor interface function called [`dimap`](http://hackage.haskell.org/package/profunctors-5.2.2/docs/Data-Profunctor.html#v:dimap) that translates some `A'` values into some `B'` values using supplied converter.
-The magic here, is that the abstraction produced by `dimap` is a Profunctor itself (a converter wrapped into additional data processing), thus it can be composed with another pre- and post-processing actions, and so on.
+The required composition is done by the Profunctor interface function called [`dimap`](http://hackage.haskell.org/package/profunctors-5.2.2/docs/Data-Profunctor.html#v:dimap) that translates some `A'` values into some `B'` values using the supplied converter.
+The magic here, is that the abstraction produced by `dimap` is a Profunctor's model itself (an Optic with additional data processing), thus it can be composed with another pre- and post-processing actions, and so on.

 Slightly contrived example for `std::function` (i.e. `→`) acting as the simplest model of Profunctor concept ([live code on Coliru](http://coliru.stacked-crooked.com/a/bd38e6b94d99300e)) follows: